sepiariver/auth0/README.md

 2. Auth0 has premium features in their paid plans.
 Are any of those features important for this Extra to support?

+Thanks to @theboxer for all his invaluable advice and guidance.
+This Extra wouldn't be possible without his input.

-Thanks for using MODX and the Auth0 Extra!
+Thanks to you, for using MODX and the Auth0 Extra :D